victorygod/SuperNet/README.md

 ### Experienment 2

 Experienment 1 is not perfect because the Generating network may have already learned a general network.
+So we don't have to train a vector z in Testing phase to get a new network.
+To prove we do get a new network, we re-design our network and make it must resort to vector z.
+So in experienment 2, for the first 50 tasks, we make the network to classify between class i and class i+50 for each i in 0~49.
+And for the next 50 tasks, we make the network to classify the same classes but label them in the reverse order.
+For instance, in T1, the network will classify class 1 as label 0 and class 51 as label 1.
+At the mean time, in T51, the network will classify class 1 as label 1 and class 51 as label 0.
+One single network cannot do both of the above two tasks, so it has to resort to vector z.

+The result of experienment 2 shows the network also converged, which means the network actually resort to vector z to get a new network.